 What is Hippotherapy?

-Hippotherapy is a mounted treatment session led by a physiotherapist, occupational therapist or speech-language pathologist.
+Hippotherapy is a method of treatment used by a physiotherapist, occupational therapist or speech-language pathologist.
 Hippotherapy does not teach the skill of riding, it uses and manipulates the horse's unique movement thereby affecting the client’s neuromotor, sensory and cognitive systems to achieve functional outcomes.
-This program is part of a therapeutic treatment plan under the guidance of a designated health professional.
+At Hope Haven, this treatment method is part of a therapeutic treatment plan under the guidance of a registered Physiotherapist.

-Hippotherapy does not teach the skill of riding.
+Physiotherapy using hippotherapy does not teach the skill of riding.
 It uses the horse's unique movement to produce active responses in the client in order to effect their functional goals.
-HPOT is a part of a therapeutic treatment plan under a designated health professional.
+This technique is a part of a therapeutic treatment plan under a designated health professional.

-There are many cases where a client may be involved in both HPOT and TR sessions as they may have both functional or medical goals as well as riding or social goals.
+There are many cases where a client may be involved in both Physiotherapy (hippotherapy) and AR sessions as they may have both functional or medical goals as well as riding or social goals.

 Why use a Horse for Therapy?